cl-illc/nlp1-2020/assessment.md

 General Tips:

-- Math notation – define each variable (either in running text, or in a pseudo-legenda after or before the equation)
+- Math notation – define each variable (either in running text, or in a pseudo-legenda after or before the equation).
-- Define technical terminology you need
+- Define technical terminology you need.
-- Avoid colloquial language – everything can be said in a scientific-sounding way
+- Avoid colloquial language – everything can be said in a scientific-sounding way.
-- Avoid lengthy sentences, stay to the point!
+- Avoid lengthy sentences, stay to the point.
-- Do not spend space on "obvious" things!
+- Do not spend space on "obvious" things.
+- Do not go over the page limit.
+(We will deduct points for that.)
+- The page limit is 4 pages excluding references and appendix.
+There is no strict limit to references and appendix.
+However, the report needs to remain fully self-contained: the appendix should only include content that is not necessary to understand your work.
+For example, preprocessing decisions, model parameters, pseudocode, sample system inputs/outputs, and other details that are necessary for the exact replication of your work can be put into the appendix.
+However,

 An ideal report: